 - Eat your vegetables.
 Increase your daily intake of green, red, yellow and white vegetables.
 Eating a greater amount and variety of vegetables and fruit improves immune function.

 - Get enough sleep.
 Don’t underestimate the value of a good night’s sleep.
 Sleeping well reduces your chances of heart problems and other chronic diseases, improves immune function, and even helps prevent obesity.
 Don’t brag about how little sleep you need.
 Get your zzzzzz’s!
+Check out our tips for sleeping better.

 - Reduce stress.
 Stress weakens the immune system, and winter adds several layers of stress for most of us: (e.g., dealing with storms and power outages, sick kids, less daylight, snow shoveling, and the sometimes-overwhelming demands of the winter holidays—including financial stress.
 Make this your season to explore stress-reducing strategies.